xeokit/sdk/pages/GLOSSARY.md

 ## KTX2

-**KTX2 (Khronos Texture 2)** is a texture container format developed by the Khronos Group, a non-profit consortium of companies focused on the creation of open standards for graphics, media, and parallel computing.
+**KTX2 (Khronos SceneTexture 2)** is a texture container format developed by the Khronos Group, a non-profit consortium of companies focused on the creation of open standards for graphics, media, and parallel computing.

 KTX2 is designed to be a more efficient replacement for the original KTX format, with better compression and faster